arnokha/reusing_convolutions/README.md

 ### Results - Atari

-#### Inference: time to run 3000 steps, grayscale, downsampled by a factor of 4 in each dimension
+#### Inference: time to run 3000 steps (in seconds), grayscale, downsampled by a factor of 4 in each dimension

 Number of filters in convolutional layers one and two: 20/40
 ![ID4_20_40](figures/inference_d4_20_40_heatmap_no_cbar.png)